 To enhance the visitor experience, the San Diego Zoo Safari Park offers a range of amenities.

-There are several dining options available throughout the park, offering a variety of cuisines and dining experiences.
+Several dining options are available throughout the park, offering a variety of cuisines and dining experiences.
 Visitors can choose from restaurants, cafes, and snack stands, ensuring they have options to suit their preferences.

 The park also features souvenir shops where visitors can purchase wildlife-themed merchandise, educational materials, and gifts, allowing them to bring a piece of their experience home.